chark/scriptable-events/Documentation~/README.md

 }
 ```

 Alternatively, you can directly reference the event asset in your code and call the `SimpleScriptableEvent.Raise` method.
-This will provide give the most traceability but won't be as flexible as the [Unity Event] approach:
+This provides better traceability but is as flexible as the [Unity Event] approach:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;